Which courses am I supposed to take?

 Students in the B.A. programs in English Linguistics, American Studies, and British Studies will need to show some proof of foreign language skills in addition to English by the time they apply for admission fo their final thesis at the Examinations Office.
 Details about the foreign language requirements can be found in the Examinations Regulations of your study program.

 Additional foreign language skills may be acquired during the course of study.
-The Center of Language and Communication (ZSK) offers a variety of language courses at their Department for Foreign Language Training (SFA).
+For example, the Center of Language and Communication (ZSK) offers a variety of language courses at their Department for Foreign Language Training.
+Language courses are also offered by other departments at UR.
+You can find an overview here.

 When you apply for admission to your final thesis at the Examinations Office, you will need to show proof of your foreign language skills, for example with your high school leaving certificate or a certificate issued by the ZSK.